Why Your Meeting AI Should Keep Your Audio Private (And How MeetMemo Does It)

 - Audio recordings: Never leave your Mac.
 No DPA needed for audio processing.
 No cross-border transfer to document.

-For businesses in regulated industries — legal, financial services, healthcare, consulting — this isn't just a nice-to-have.
+For businesses in regulated industries.
+Legal, financial services, healthcare, consulting.
+This isn't just a nice-to-have.
 It's the difference between a tool that fits your compliance framework and one that quietly creates liability.

 There's also a more practical point: cloud-stored recordings are subject to the security practices of the provider.
 A breach at a cloud transcription service exposes every meeting ever processed.
 Audio that never left your device can't be part of someone else's breach.